NikkaLuna/AWS-Cloud-Resume/README.md

 - **Resume Website**: Built a professional resume website using HTML, CSS, and JavaScript.

 - **AWS Integration**:
   - **Amazon S3**: Hosted the static content of the website on Amazon S3, ensuring high availability and durability.
-S3 is used for storing HTML, CSS, JavaScript, and media files securely and efficiently.
+S3 is used for storing the HTML, CSS, JavaScript, and media files.
   - **CloudFront**: Implemented Amazon CloudFront as a content delivery network (CDN) to distribute the website globally with low latency and high transfer speeds.
-CloudFront caches the content at edge locations around the world, improving the loading times for visitors.
-  - **Route 53**: Used Amazon Route 53 for DNS management, providing reliable and cost-effective routing of end users to the website.
-Route 53 ensures that the website is accessible via a custom domain name, with capabilities for handling traffic and failover routing to enhance reliability.
+  - **Route 53**: Used Amazon Route 53 for DNS management, ensuring that the website is accessible via a custom domain name.

 ## Deployment Automation

 - **Infrastructure as Code (IaC)**: Utilized Terraform to define and provision AWS resources, including:
-  - **IAM Role and Policy**: Created an IAM role and attached policies to provide the necessary permissions for the Lambda function to interact with AWS services such as DynamoDB and CloudWatch Logs.
+  - **IAM Role and Policy**: Created an IAM role and attached policies to provide the necessary permissions for the Lambda function to interact with other AWS services.
   - **Lambda Function**: Set up a Lambda function to handle specific tasks, including the necessary handler, runtime environment, and associated permissions.
   - **Function URL**: Configured a Lambda function URL with CORS settings to allow for cross-origin requests.
   - **Deployment Package**: Used the Terraform archive provider to package the Lambda function's code for deployment.